anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-06-discovery.md

 ![DISC-00-1](../01-images/06-00-exp-01.png)
 <br><br>

-2. Click on the SQL editor "+" sign and type the below in it
+2. Leaving all things default, click on the SQL editor "+" sign and type the below in it

 ```
 show databases;